kazuhiro4949/PagingKit/README.md

 Change menu color.
 <img width="1097" alt="2017-08-25 17 47 58" src="https://user-images.githubusercontent.com/18320004/29706662-922732ac-89bd-11e7-8969-bd6fbe394a8a.png">

-Build and check current result.
+Build and check the current state.

 <img width="487" alt="2017-08-25 17 47 29" src="https://user-images.githubusercontent.com/18320004/29706651-84749258-89bd-11e7-9239-6919a0175a17.png">

-It is the container view controller that has two conten view controllers.
+It shows a container view controller that has PagingMenuViewController and PagingContentViewController.

 # 3. Create menu UI